Polynucleotides in Aesthetic Medicine: Everything You Need to Know

 How Are They Used in Aesthetic Medicine?

 Polynucleotides are administered through injections, and the process is quick and relatively painless.
 Depending on the area being treated, the average volume injected per side of the face is around 1ml.
-You may need a few treatments spaced a few weeks apart to achieve optimal results!
+It’s recommended you get 3 treatments spaced 4-6 weeks apart to achieve optimal results!
+The results typically last between 6 and 9 months, so you can enjoy your rejuvenated skin for quite a while.
+They have become an increasingly popular under-eye treatment, targeting an area that is notoriously difficult to address.

 What is the Evidence?